JayabharathiJayaraman/AnimalCollection/README.md

 Following CRUD operations are performed in this WebApi:

-GhanaVinodhini Chandrasekaran: - Creation of classes, interfaces and their properties for CRUD, Implemented Get,GetById functionalities and added it's screenshots from Postman
+GhanaVinodhini Chandrasekaran: - Creation of model, interfaces for CRUD.
+Implemented GetAll,GetById functionalities and added it's screenshots from Postman

 Jayabharathi Jayaraman: - Implemented methods for Create, Update, Delete functionalities and added it's screenshots from Postman.